backdrop-contrib/ip_geoloc/README.txt

 If you want to center the map on the visitor's location, but don't want to use the HTML5 style of location retrieval involving a browser prompt, you may want to configure an alternative lat/long lookup based on IP address.
-For this follow installation instruction B1a or B1b, depending on which module you'd like to use for this.
+For this follow installation instruction B1a or B1b below, depending on which module you'd like to use for this.
 And you're done!

 If you DO want to auto-record visitor address details then complete the steps under A and B below.